sreeharikv112/MobileWM/README.md

 2. Which things could be done better, than you’ve done it<br>

    - Location retrieval can be done with service as well. <br>
    - Application supports from API 16.
 But as device was not available with API 16, testing with device was not an option.
-Eventhough testing was done with Pie and Lolipop version. <br>
+Even though testing was done with Pie and Lollipop version. <br>